tailor-cms/xt/docs/display-package.md

 </script>
 ```

-:::tip State persistance and user event handling
+:::tip State persistence and user event handling
 It is up to the `end-user`/`target system` to define mechanisms for end-user
-state persistance or any other additional behaviour.
+state persistence or any other additional behaviour.
 :::

 ## Composite Elements